NGPVAN/job-descriptions/director-of-engineering.md

 Do you like to ship early and often?

-Do you enjoy working with other talented and passionate individuals to make sure things are the best they can possibly be?
+Do you enjoy working with a diverse group of talented and passionate team members to make sure things are the best they can possibly be?

-If so, this is your opportunity to manage the development of our industry leading applications, in a position where your work can make a difference in millions of lives.
+If so, this is your opportunity to manage the development of our industry-leading applications, in a position where your work can make a difference in millions of lives.

 Responsibilities
 ----------------

 * Oversee the engineering of our organizing tools used by nearly everyone in the progressive space
 * Manage multiple Scrum teams of software and quality engineers
+* Help our engineers and less experienced managers grow professionally
 * Work with other departments to help define and plan a roadmap for the product
 * Work with engineering leadership to maximize efficiency across the company
 * Ensure quality in all its glorious dimensions